-Thus the main function of torpor is to substantially reduce energy expenditure.
-Torpor conserves energy because: (i) over a wide range of ambient temperatures no thermoregulatory heat production is required (Figure 1) and (ii) the substantial fall of body temperature, and in some species inhibition of metabolism, can substantially lower energy expenditure to well below the basal metabolic rate (BMR).
-Other physiological changes during torpor include a substantial reduction of heart rate (in bats from about 500-900 to about 20-40 beats per minute; in ground squirrels from about 300 to a minimum of 3 beats per minute), but although the cardiac output can fall as much as 98% during deep torpor, the blood pressure usually falls only by about 20-40% because blood viscosity increases with decreasing temperature.
-Breathing in many species, such as pygmy-possums, bats, hedgehogs and ground squirrels, is not continuous, but periods of polypnoea (a number of breaths in sequence - about 50 in hedgehogs)
+Thus the main function of torpor is to substantially reduce energy expenditure by substantially lowering metabolic rates.
+Other physiological changes during torpor include a substantial reduction of heart rate (in bats from about 500-1000 to about 20-40 beats per minute; in ground squirrels from about 300 to a minimum of 3 beats per minute), but although the cardiac output can fall as much as 98% during deep torpor, the blood pressure usually falls only by about 20-40% because blood viscosity increases with decreasing temperature.
+Breathing in many species, such as pygmy-possums, bats, hedgehogs and ground squirrels, is not continuous, but periods of polypnoea (a number of breaths in sequence - about 50 in hedgehogs) are interrupted by periods of apnoea (no breathing) that can last over an hour.